ikennarichard/Recipe-app/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Generate shopping list for individual food items
+- Generate shopping list for a recipe
 - Edit food list

 <p align="right">(<a href="#readme-top">back to top</a>)</p>